 Xarelto is a popular anticoagulant first approved by the U.S. Food and Drug Administration (FDA) in 2011.
 Anticoagulants are also known as blood thinners, and the drugs are commonly prescribed to reduce the risk of stroke and blood clots in injured patients.

-Plaintiffs are now claiming that the medication’s dangerous side effects were known to the drug companies and that they failed to warn safety regulators, doctors and patients about the dangers of the drug.
+Plaintiffs are now claiming that the medication’s dangerous side effects were known to the drug companies and that they failed to warn safety regulators, doctors, and patients about the risks of the drug.

 The drug, which is marketed jointly by Johnson & Johnson and Bayer Corporation, has been prescribed to more than 1.4 million individuals.